RPTU-EIS/RTL-PipelineViewer/Surfer_Visualization/README.md

 ### 4. Load in Surfer

 1. Open the Surfer application.
-2. In Surfer click in File > Run command file...
+2. In Surfer click in File > Run command file...> load_filtered_vcd.sucl
 3. The waveform will load with all signals grouped as defined in the YAML file.

 ---